 - The actual freight shipment is identified

-Shipware’s audit checks for 65 points of failure in each invoice.
+Shipware’s audit checks for multi-point audit of failure in each invoice.
 Additionally, your freight audit process can be done manually or automatically using software.
 Manual audits are time-consuming and error prone, as there’s a lot to remember and to search for in verifying each invoice.
 In comparison, software can quickly scan the invoice, compare the various elements, and move the invoice into exception management if needed.

 If the audit process finds potentially incorrect billing information like inaccurate freight costs or freight forwarding information, that carrier invoice would go into exception management.
 These issues should be addressed before the company agrees to pay the freight invoice and promptly to avoid a UPS late payment fee, for example, and so that the same errors are not made going forward.